StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/05_Go To the Nations/Good News for Muslims.md

 >   Allah raised him up to Himself.
 And Allah is Almighty, All-Wise.
 Every one of the People of the Book will definitely believe in him before his death.
 And on the Day of Judgment Jesus will be a witness against them.
 (Surah 4:158-159)

+In Sahih al-Bukhari, Book 60 ‘The Book of the Prophets’, Hadith 49 ‘The descent of Isa, son of Maryam’, we read:

+>   Allah's Messenger said, "By Him in Whose Hands my soul is, surely (Jesus,) the son of Mary will soon descend amongst you and will judge mankind justly (as a Just Ruler); … Abu Huraira added "If you wish, you can recite (this verse of the Holy Book): -- 'And there is none Of the people of the Scriptures (Jews and Christians) but must believe in Jesus before his death.
+And on the Day of Judgment He will be a witness Against them."
+(Surah 4.159)

 ## Gospel Stories for Muslims

 ### Friendship with God